pipekit/argo-workflows-ci-example/README.md

 ## Mac Users
 Monterey (MacOS 12) and greater users might find that the k3d cluster doesn't start due to port 5000 being in use.
-It seems Apple has decided to automatically enable the Airplay Receiver option in the Sharing menu of System Preferences.
+Apple automatically enables the Airplay Receiver option in the Sharing menu of System Preferences.
 You can either disable this, or change port 5000 in this repo to something else.

 ## Argo Workflows Support

-Do feel free to raise issues in this repository, however there are better places for specific Argo Workflows questions....
+Pipekit’s team of Argo experts provide professional support for companies using Argo Workflows.
+Pipekit's Argo contributors help platform teams optimize pipeline performance, squash upstream bugs, and make faster technical decisions.
+Learn more at [pipekit.io/services](https://pipekit.io/services?utm_campaign=talk-demos).

+For more information about Argo Workflows, please see the following resources:

 * [The Argo Workflows Documentation](https://argoproj.github.io/argo-workflows/)
 * [The Argo Workflows GitHub Repository](https://github.com/argoproj/argo-workflows/)
 * [The Argo Workflows Slack Channel](https://cloud-native.slack.com/archives/C01QW9QSSSK)

-[Pipekit](pipekit.io) allows you to manage your workflows at scale.
-The control plane configures Argo Workflows for you in your infrastructure, enabling you to optimize multi-cluster workloads while reducing your cloud spend.
-The team at Pipekit is also happy to support you through your Argo Workflows journey via commercial support.
+## About Pipekit

+Pipekit is the control plane for Argo Workflows.
+Platform teams use Pipekit to manage data & CI pipelines at scale, while giving developers self-serve access to Argo.
+Pipekit's unified logging view, enterprise-grade RBAC, and multi-cluster management capabilities lower maintenance costs for platform teams while delivering a superior devex for Argo users.
+Sign up for a 30-day free trial at [pipekit.io/signup](https://pipekit.io/signup?utm_campaign=talk-demos).

 # Acknowledgements
 Thank you to [Sendible](https://www.sendible.com) for their outsized contributions to this repository.